Natalia Ivanova Mount| Executive Director & Cultural Organizer

-Mount is a dynamic cultural producer with extensive experience in arts leadership, innovative programming development, fundraising and marketing.
-She has curated and produced over 60 exhibitions and site-specific projects, experimental theatre productions, music, film, radio and literary programs and events.
-Originally from Bulgaria, for the past 20 years, Mount lived in New York, where in the early 2000, she co-founded FLUX Art Space – a pioneering nonprofit organization that commissioned and produced long-term art projects, claiming the intersection of art, technology, and civic engagement.
+Natalia Ivanova Mount is a dynamic cultural activist, organizer and producer with extensive experience in nonprofit leadership.
+She has organized and produced numerous exhibitions and site-specific projects, experimental theatre productions, music, film, radio and literary programs and events.
+Originally from Bulgaria, Natalia lived in New York City from 1992 until 2013, where she co-founded FLUX Digital Art Space – a pioneering nonprofit organization that commissioned and produced long-term art projects, claiming the intersection of art, technology, and civic engagement.
 In 2010, Mount launched the first radio station in Central New York, Redhouse Radio, that aired exclusively (24/7) arts and culture programs.
-During that time, Mount was also the Executive Director of Redhouse Arts Center, a multi-disciplinary space and residency program, located in Syracuse.
-In the beginning of her career, Natalia apprenticed with the legendary Alanna Heiss, founder of PS1 and the Clocktower, both located in NYC.
-Later in her career, Natalia returned to the Clocktower, in the role of the Development and Media Relations Director.
-Mount is the recipient of numerous prestigious grants and awards, in recognition of her innovative leadership and cultural production practice.
-Mount holds a BA in Criminal Justice, MA in Art Market, and an MBA in Media Management.
+Mount has worked in renowned institutions, such as MoMA PS1, one of the oldest and largest nonprofit contemporary art institutions in the United States, and the Clocktower, the oldest alternative art project in New York, with its radio station, Clocktower Radio, founded in 2003 as one of the first all-art online museum radio stations in the world.